mEyob/ds-challenge/README.md

 <center><img src="img/spend-by-dept.png" align="middle" style="width: 400px; height: 200px" /></center><br>
 --->

-About 66% of the spending comes from the Department of Health Care Services.
+About 66% of the spending comes from the Department of Health Care Services, which has spent close to 100 billion dollars over 2862 purchase orders.
 Departments of Public Health and Social Services are distant second and third, each of them spending about 3.7% of the total.